bootphon/h5features/doc/installation.rst

     pip install h5features

 h5features requires Python >= 3.12 and depends on ``numpy``.
-Pre-built wheels are available for Linux, macOS and Windows.
+Pre-built wheels are available for Linux x86-64 (with glibc 2.34 or later), macOS arm64, and Windows x86-64.

 Build from source
 -----------------